Unergative verb

-An unergative verb is an intransitive verb that is characterized semantically by having a subject argument which is an agent that actively initiates the action expressed by the verb.
+In linguistics, an unergative verb is an intransitive verb that takes a subject argument which is a semantic agent, and actively initiates, and takes responsibility for, the action expressed by the verb.
+Such subject is semantically similar to the subject of a transitive verb.

 For example, in English, talk and resign in the sentence "You talk and you resign" are unergative verbs, since they are intransitive (one does not say "you talk someone") and "you" is the initiator or is responsible for talking and resigning.

 But fall and die in the sentence "They fall and die" are unaccusative verbs, since usually they are not responsible for falling or dying but still the verb is intransitive, meaning it is comprehensively used without a direct object.
 (They cannot "fall something" or "die someone").

 Some languages treat unergative verbs differently from other intransitives in morphosyntactic terms.
 For example, in some Romance languages, such verbs use different auxiliaries when in compound tenses.

 Besides the above, unergative verbs differ from unaccusative verbs in that in some languages, they can occasionally use the passive voice.

 In Dutch, for example, unergatives take hebben (to have) in the perfect tenses: